Fairfax County may rename two districts over ties to slavery

 Fairfax created an inventory of nearly 160 places in the county with Confederate names, including parks and neighborhood streets, that could be the subject of future renaming conversations.

-The conversations around the Lee and Sully districts became part of the county’s decennial redistricting process, in which local election maps have been redrawn to better match changes in population and area demographics.
+The conversations around the Lee and Sully districts became part of the county’s decennial redistricting process, in which local election maps have been redrawn to better match changes in population and demographics.

 Supervisor Rodney L. Lusk (D-Lee) was an early proponent of having his district renamed.
 After protests over Floyd’s death and police brutality raged in cities across the country, Lusk, the board’s sole Black member, began holding community meetings about separating his district’s name from the legacy of slavery in Virginia.